labgrid-project/labgrid/doc/usage.rst

   $ junit2html report.xml

-Labgrid adds additional xml properties to a test run, these are:
+labgrid adds additional xml properties to a test run, these are:

 - ENV_CONFIG: Name of the configuration file
 - TARGETS: List of target names